MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/WorldBeforeEvents.md

 Type: [*ChatSendBeforeEventSignal*](ChatSendBeforeEventSignal.md)

+> [!CAUTION]
+> This property is still in pre-release.
+Its signature may change or it may be removed in future releases.

 ### **dataDrivenEntityTriggerEvent**
 `read-only dataDrivenEntityTriggerEvent: DataDrivenEntityTriggerBeforeEventSignal;`

 This event is fired when an entity event has been triggered that will update the component definition state of an entity.

 Type: [*DataDrivenEntityTriggerBeforeEventSignal*](DataDrivenEntityTriggerBeforeEventSignal.md)

+> [!CAUTION]
+> This property is still in pre-release.
+Its signature may change or it may be removed in future releases.

 ### **explosion**
 `read-only explosion: ExplosionBeforeEventSignal;`